 The end product of the analysis will be a matrix of accelerations, corresponding to the nodes of the finite element mesh.
 It is normal practice to divide these accelerations by the baseline acceptable value to obtain a series of response factors.
 These may be superimposed on the floor plan in order to visually identify any potential problem areas.

 To avoid the need for a finite element analysis, a simplified assessment method has been developed for simple building layouts comprising regular grids of steel beams supporting a concrete floor slab.
 It is also suitable for composite floors.
 This design procedure is based on a parametric study of a wide variety of floor grids modelled using finite element analysis.
-The method is described in detail in SCI P354 and is summarised in the flowchart below.
+The method is described in detail in SCI P354 and it's role in the design process is shown in the flowchart below.

 The design procedure comprises the following steps: